mapbox/mapbox-react-examples/markers-custom/README.md

-Basic example
+## Custom Markers example
----

-Initialize a map with coordinates set by React, update the state of coordinates on map movement, and display that data in an element provided by the render function.
+Initialize a map with custom map markers based on geoJson data which display an alert detail when clicked.

 ![Demo gif](https://i.imgur.com/IGJuTuM.gif)